-The EPI Foundation assists countries with NEAP development, using bespoke NEAP Guidelines and Standards.
+Stop Ivory assists EPI members as well as non-EPI member countries with NEAP development, using bespoke NEAP Guidelines and Standards.
 The Guidelines and Standards, alongside inclusive stakeholder NEAP development workshops, help to quickly develop dependable, high-calibre NEAPs that become functional working documents for Government's wildlife departments and appealing prospects for donors.
 To date 7 NEAPs with budgeted implementation plans have been finalized, and a further 4 NEAPs are in development.

-Increasing awareness of conservation issues, strengthening regional and national knowledge and cooperation, and improving local communities' collaboration in the conservation of African elephants are integral to NEAPs, and in line with the EPI Foundation's main aims.
+Increasing awareness of conservation issues, strengthening regional and national knowledge and cooperation, and improving local communities' collaboration in the conservation of African elephants are integral to NEAPs, and in line with the Stop Ivory's main aims.